What are Living Shorelines?

 With the help of partners, the FWC is taking action to promote and educate people about living shorelines and find out more information about their relative benefits to other forms of shoreline stabilization.

 One way we are doing this is by developing a Living Shorelines training course for marine contractors.
 The FWC is spearheading a statewide effort by several organizations to develop curriculum, advertise, organize and teach the course.
 The program will also include a mentoring program for contractors to solidify their learning while they are working to incorporate living shorelines into their services.
-If you are interested in joining this effort or finding out when and where the course will be offered, contact the FWC Coordinator at Fara.Ilami@MyFWC.com.

 The FWC is also conducting a research project comparing the ecological benefits of four different shoreline stabilization methods that may be used in response to sea level rise: standard seawall, modified seawall resembling mangrove prop roots, mangrove living shoreline, and oyster shell living shoreline.
 The project objective is to compare ecological benefits among methods.
 Populations of fish, invertebrates, and benthic infauna will be compared at each project site.
 This project is funded by a grant from the State Wildlife Grants program.